Svampis/StrokeOrder/README.md

 - Source: [https://kanjivg.tagaini.net](https://kanjivg.tagaini.net)

 In this software, the KanjiVG SVG files have been modified with renamed file names and decreased stroke widths.

-License requirements:
-- Give proper credit to the original author (Ulrich Apel).
-- Indicate if you modified the data.
-- Share derivative data under the same license if redistributed.